justlark/lark.gay/content/now.md

 see a lot of cons try to homebrew a solution to this problem, and we want to make it easier on organizers and a better experience for attendees.
 We have no plans to monetize it; we just think it would be cool if people used it.

-I'm going to be taking a trip to New York City for a couple days for work.
-My job doesn't ordinarily have me traveling very much, but my manager offered to send me to a conference.
-I don't particularly care about the con, but I decided to jump on the opportunity to explore NYC on the company's dime.